-Population health can be viewed as a collection of the health outcomes of any given group of individuals, with attention being paid to how these outcomes are distributed inside the group.
-When you are moving a population toward complete coverage for every person, such as through exchanges or a single payer system, population health details will inform decisions of a financial nature as well as logistics, policy and surveillance matters.
+When you are moving a population toward complete healthcare coverage for every individual, such as through exchanges or a single-payer system, population health details will inform financial decisions as well as how we approach logistics, policy, and surveillance matters.

 Population Health vs. Public Health

 Any discussion of population health will need to account for its differences with public health.

 We already know that population health looks at comparisons of disease incidence in groups according to criteria such as age, gender, or location while public health examines everyone in a population.

 The distinction is useful because you might want to see what the average outcomes are for people who work in different professions, such as respiratory illness comparisons for coal miners versus office workers, or the prevalence of diseases among vaccinated populations versus groups where parents withhold vaccinations because of feared side effects.
 This is an example of population health that most people are familiar with.